 Decades of low pay and the devaluing of the teaching profession have resulted in mass teacher shortages nationwide.
 Poor and geographically isolated rural districts have historically struggled to recruit and retain qualified teachers.
 It is in these places where the teacher shortage is most acutely felt.

 In the predominately rural state of West Virginia, where average teacher pay ranks 48th nationwide, teacher vacancies have increased significantly, from about 400 in 2015 to more than 700 today, with projections of 1,000-plus in coming years.
 (A recent West Virginia Department of Education report showed, for example, that almost 40% of high school math courses are now taught by “non-fully certified teachers.”)

 To attribute the teacher shortage to issues of pay alone oversimplifies this complex problem, but low pay, experts agree, certainly doesn’t help, particularly around West Virginia’s border counties, where prospective teachers are tempted by average starting salaries that can be more than $10,000 greater in neighboring states.

 The effects of the state’s failure to invest in its educational system are far-reaching.
 According to the Institute for Women’s Policy Research, West Virginia now ranks 51st, behind all 50 states and the District for Columbia, in the percentage of women with bachelor’s degrees, with fewer than one in five over the age of 25 holding the credential.
 Given that about 75% of teachers are women nationwide and in West Virginia, this lack of investment in the educational pipeline appears to have a stranglehold on the state’s ability to influence its own future positively.

 Emboldened by support from district leaders and students and the absence of potential replacements (thanks to the teacher shortage), teachers’ new sense of empowerment appears to be setting a precedent for other rural state unions to take action.

 Few states can boast teacher salaries lower than West Virginia.
 Oklahoma is one of them.
 Like West Virginia, Oklahoma is a predominantly rural state.
 Just this year, thousands of teachers across the state indicated that increased pay was essential in combating the state’s teacher shortage problem, which like West Virginia, has reached a level of crisis.
 At the same time, their state issued a record number of emergency certifications as a band-aid to the problem.
 Sound familiar?

-Perhaps West Virginia teachers have started a movement that can stretch beyond the bounds of Appalachia -- a grass-roots campaign with growing public support to save not just their profession, but the rural youth and communities their profession serves.
+Perhaps West Virginia teachers have started a movement that can stretch beyond the bounds of Appalachia – a grass-roots campaign with growing public support to save not just their profession, but the rural youth and communities their profession serves.